 Mental health support for Selby and surrounding areas

-We will provide an escort service to and from a place of safety such as a hospital if needed.
+An escort service to and from a place of safety such as a Hospital or Crisis Cafe.

-We will provide a link into Mental Health Services such as the Crisis Teams, or other support services
+We provide a link to Mental Health Services such as Crisis and Home Treatment Teams.

-We will always endeavour to provide you with appropriate support and advice.
+We will endeavour to provide appropriate support and advice, and signpost people to local services.

 Mental Health Awareness